(wet heater, World War I)

 After 1906, German designs used wet-heater motors.
 These pre-heated the air being fed into the engine, significantly increasing the range of the torpedo.

-During World War II, submarines generally carried electric motor torpedoes, as these made little noise and were essentially wakeless.
+As noted above, during World War II submarines generally carried electric motor torpedoes, as these made little noise and were essentially wakeless.
 Surface ships did not use these as it was felt that the shock of the torpedo hitting the water would rupture the batteries.
 Instead, surface ships used wet-heater engines notable for using Decalin (decahydronaphthalene) instead of kerosene for fuel.
 Much research was performed upon hydrogen peroxide fuels during World War II, but no torpedo using this fuel ever entered service.